iversonfermo/GROUP-6-MIDTERMS/README.md

 ---
 ## 🖋️ Kinematic Diagram and Parametric Table
-The Kinematic Diagram drawn was solely based on the values and variables present on the program provided.
+<p align="justify"> The Kinematic Diagram drawn was solely based on the values and variables present on the program provided.
 It shows an unconventional composition as the base frame is negatively pointing its axes.
 As for the following joints, most of them are natural as they follow the D-H frame rules.

 ### ↕️ Kinematics & Formatting
-Draw the kinematic diagram with proper labels and correct frame assignment.
+Draw the kinematic diagram with proper labels for the Spartan Robokit.
 |  Figure Title | Kinematic Diagram |
 |---------------|-------------------|
 |**`ARTICULATED 3-DOF`**|<p align="center"><img src="https://github.com/user-attachments/assets/27725006-862c-4820-9bd5-d9cb1904c8e4" width="55%" height="50%">|